n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.actionnetwork.md

 # Action Network

-[Action Network](https://actionnetwork.org/){:target="_blank" .external-link} is an open platform that empowers individuals and groups to organize for progressive causes.
+[Action Network](https://actionnetwork.org/){:target="_blank" .https://actionnetwork.org/} is an open platform that empowers individuals and groups to organize for progressive causes.

-The Action Network node allows you to automate work in Action Network and integrate Action Network with other applications. n8n has built-in support for a wide range of Action Network features, including creating new events, adding new people, tags, and signatures.
-The Action Network node allows you to create, get, update, and delete events, petitions, attendance, person, and tags in your Action Network account.
+The Action Network node allows you to automate work in Action Network and integrate Action Network with other applications. n8n has built-in support for a wide range of Action Network features, which includes creating, updating, and deleting events, people, tags, and signatures.

+On this page, you'll find a list of operations the Action Network node supports, and links to more resources.

 !!! note "Credentials"
     Refer to the [Action Network credentials](/integrations/builtin/credentials/actionnetwork/) for guidance on setting up authentication.